DNA / DOA

-DNA / DOA is a 1989 adventure published by FASA for the near-future cyberpunk role-playing game Shadowrun.
-Written by Dave Arneson, the co-creator of Dungeons & Dragons, it was criticized for being more like a D&D adventure than a modern high-tech cyberpunk scenario.
+DNA / DOA is the first published adventure for the near-future cyberpunk role-playing game Shadowrun, released by FASA in 1989.
+Written by Dave Arneson, the co-creator of Dungeons & Dragons, Stephan Wieck criticized it for being more like a D&D adventure than a modern high-tech cyberpunk scenario.

 Plot summary

-The Runners are hired to break into a lab via a city sewer to steal data from Aztechnology.
+DNA / DOA is an adventure in which the player character Runners are hired to break into a lab via a city sewer to steal data from Aztechnology.
 However, the Runners discover that the lab is over-run by mutagenic experiments, and a terrorist cell also wants the data.
 When the break-in goes awry, the Runners take shelter in the sewers underneath Tacoma, where they must negotiate with the Orks who live there.

 Publication history

 In 1989, FASA published the Shadowrun role-playing game.
 DNA / DOA, the first adventure created for the game, was written by D&D co-designer Dave Arneson, with additional material by Kent Stolt, artwork by Dana Andrews, Tim Bradstreet, Rick Harris, Todd F. Marsh, and Jim Nelson, and cover art by John Zeleznik.
 It was published by FASA in 1989 as a 64-page book.